baffalop/hcn/README.md

 # Encountering Survival

-A series of audio artworks for Holocaust Centre North examining survivorship.
+A series of audio artworks for Holocaust Centre North responding to archival interviews with survivors.

 ## Installation